yannmazita/daw.ts/README.md

 - **`useThemeStore`**: Manages the application's theme (light/dark).

 The `persist` middleware is used to persist the state to local storage.
 The `partialize` option is used to only persist the necessary data and avoid storing large objects like audio buffers.

-Persisted state saving/loading needs a deeper focus to ensure meaningful data is saved/loaded.
-The application currently doesn't load persisted state.
+However, persisted state saving/loading needs a deeper focus.

 ## File Structure